 The best hybrid bikes for the money are those that can help you save cash you'd typically spend on gas or public transit fares.
 So pay attention to user-friendly features.

-Since you might be riding around town for pleasure or to run errands, look for fenders that will help keep you clean and dry, even during rainy weather.
+Because you might be riding around town for pleasure or to run errands, look for fenders that will help keep you clean and dry, even during rainy weather.
 Also look for gear racks, which make it easy to attach bags and baskets, Sanborn says.